 Magnesium orotate may be able to bolster heart health by improving energy production in your heart and blood vessel tissue.
 Because of how magnesium orotate helps your heart and helps produce energy, it’s popular among competitive athletes and fitness enthusiasts, but it may also aid people with heart disease.

 On average, most adults need 320–420mg of magnesium per day.
 If you’re unable to meet your needs from your diet, we suggest a supplement.
-(Though here is another handful of recipes rich with magnesium that you should try to integrate into your dinner routine!)
 While they’re widely considered safe, you may want to talk to a health professional before starting a magnesium regime.